my tiny house experiment.

-I was originally planning on writing a book about my journey as outlined in this intention I wrote seven years ago before moving into a small guest house bungalow in West Hollywood, California.
+I was originally planning on writing a book about my journey as outlined in this intention I wrote ten years ago before moving into a small guest house bungalow in West Hollywood, California.
 I was entering my second year of a Masters Program in Spiritual Psychology at The University of Santa Monica and I knew we were to be given the task of designing a heart-centered project that year.
-This was my pitch to publishers and magazines.
+This was to be my pitch to publishers and magazines.

 I am writing to you about my experience as a Professional Organizer in hopes that you may find what I have to say helpful or at least interesting to you and your readers.
 This is a profession which has doubled in the past four years.
-According to US News and World Report, the average American spends one year of his life looking for misplaced items.
+According to US News and World Report, the average American spends one year of his or her life looking for misplaced items.
 It’s no wonder people are hiring other people to recoup this lost time.

 But, what happens as we begin to regain control of our stuff, our environment, and ultimately our life?
 That is my question posed to the universe while signing a lease to move into a 240 square foot bungalow in West Hollywood, California with the intention of finding out what happens next.

 My interest in organizing stems from something quite different from the tangible benefits that result from regaining order in one’s space.
-I want to know, if the external environment does in fact represent the internal, and if clutter truly is a distraction from the weightier matters of life, what happens once the outer is ordered and the inner is allowed to breathe.
+I want to know, if the external environment does in fact represent the internal, and if clutter truly is a distraction from the weightier matters of life, what happens once the outer is ordered and the inner is allowed to breathe?
 I want to know, experientially, what will change in my life having done this to the nth degree in my own surroundings.
 My life on the outside looks good: a good education, a good family, good health, a growing business and good friends around me.
 Everything looks very good.

 However, I dare to ask myself on a deeply personal and philosophical level, “What’s missing?”
 The answers are there, dangling like the individual blossoms from the exquisite Eucalyptus I see from my new zen-like retreat.
 Painfully obvious, yet staring at me so beautifully and literally in the face.